-- Can display HR and cadence if attached via ANT, but doesn’t record them for Strava, etc.
+- Can display HR and cadence if attached via ANT.

 - Secure bike mount available and lanyard attachment point.

 - Reliable – never had a crash or loss of data in four years.

 I previously used a Garmin Edge 500.
 The Edge 500’s navigation was very basic, consisting only of a wiggly line, no map and a buzz when you’re off course… or the GPS signal has failed.
 But most annoyingly the Edge 500 has a non-removable Lithium Ion battery that I could never get more than 12 hours out of.
 While charging on the go is theoretically possible with the right kind of cable, I always found that this reset my route.
 As I understand it, most of the Edge series (apart from the Edge Touring) is designed for training rides where you might want to record HR, cadence, power, etc, but not ideal for audax/touring.